 The “Traditional” Views I Started With:

-Like many of you, as a child I was under the impression that the Old Testament stories were for the most part all literal and historical.
+The change in my views was gradual.
+Like many of you, as a child I was under the impression that the Old Testament stories were for the most part literal and historical.
 I was under the impression that written records were handed down from the time of Adam, and that these records were then used by Moses who personally wrote Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 At one point I was under the impression that the earth was about 6000 years old.
 When I was young, I even remember being told once by my Bishop that Dinosaurs had never walked on the earth.
-Rather, God created the earth 6000 years ago from the remnants of other earths—giving us the fossils that we now see (face palm).
-I was under the impression that the first modern humans existed just 6000 years ago beginning with Adam & Eve, and that if there really were other hominids around they were simply inferior cavemen who soon went extinct.
+Rather, God created the earth 6000 years ago from the remnants of other earths—giving us the fossils that we now see.
+I was under the impression that the first modern humans existed just 6000 years ago beginning with Adam & Eve, and that any other hominids around were simply inferior cavemen who soon went extinct.
 I was under the impression that all humans and animals now existing on earth were descended from Noah and his cargo.
 I was under the impression that the utterly barbaric laws found in the text were directly revealed by the hand of God to his prophets (no big deal, just chalk it up to the meaner “Old Testament God” and the “lower law”).